ulfschneider/ulf.website/content/posts/2022-12-20-my-first-take-on-tailwind-css.md

 }
 ```

-A class like `.center` can then be applied to HTML:
+A CSS class like `.center` can then be applied to HTML:

 ```html
 <p class="center">